imoralescs/imoralescs.github.io/reactjs.md

 The method `componentWillUpdate()` is similar to `componentWillMount()`.
 The difference being that `componentWillUpdate()` called every time re-render is required, such as when `this.state()` is called.

 We can used this `componentWillUpdate()` is a chance for us to handle configuration changes and prepare for the next render.

+**Most common use case:** Used instead of componentWillReceiveProps on a component that also has shouldComponentUpdate (but no access to previous props).
+**Can call setState:** No.

 ```javascript
 componentWillUpdate(nextProps, nextState) {